Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

 \section{Demonstration}

-To demonstrate the descriptive power~\cite{beaudouin-lafon_designing_2004} of our framework, we illustrated 10 OBIs from prior work (Tab.~\ref{tab:exisiting}).
-But the framework is not limited to these 10, all 31 examples cited in the Dimensions (Sec.~\ref{sec:dimensions}) and more can likewise be represented.
+To demonstrate the descriptive power~\cite{beaudouin-lafon_designing_2004} of our framework, we illustrated 10 OBIs from prior work using it (\Cref{fig:existing}).
+The framework is not limited to these 10; all 31 examples cited in \Cref{sec:dimensions} and others can likewise be represented.

-To demonstrate its technical feasibility, we implemented a proof-of-concept prototype using Meta Quest 3 (v79) and Unity 6000.1.4f1 with Meta SDK~\footnote{\url{https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657}}.
-We developed shaders to achieve different visibility effects (Fig.~\ref{fig:materials}) and custom tools to locate objects and fine-tune positions (Fig.~\ref{fig:tools}).
+To demonstrate its technical feasibility, we implemented a proof-of-concept prototype using Meta Quest~3 (v79) and Unity (6000.1.4f1) with the Meta XR All-in-One SDK.
+We developed shaders to achieve different visibility effects (\Cref{fig:materials}) and custom tools to locate objects and fine-tune positions (\Cref{fig:tools}).

-To demonstrate the generative power~\cite{beaudouin-lafon_designing_2004} of our framework, we used it to design and implement eight examples across two scenarios, Productivity and Art Exploration, that collectively cover all its elements.
-They envision how OBIs may manifest once MR becomes part of everyday life: one emphasizes practical usage, the other expressive possibilities, together they demonstrate the new interaction capabilities and affordances~\cite{riche_ai-instruments_2025} of our framework.
-All examples serve as functional diegetic prototypes~\cite{kirby_future_2010,uriu_designing_2025} embedded in an overarching narrative, as shown in the accompanying video that begins with an opening scene and continues through two scenarios.
+To demonstrate its generative power~\cite{beaudouin-lafon_designing_2004}, we used it to design and implement eight examples across two scenarios---Productivity and Art Exploration---that collectively cover all its elements.
+They envision how OBI may manifest once MR becomes part of everyday life: one emphasizes practical usage, the other expressive possibilities.
+All examples serve as functional diegetic prototypes~\cite{kirby_future_2010,uriu_designing_2025} embedded in an overarching narrative, as shown in the accompanying video\footnote{\href{https://www.zhuoyuelyu.com/unbounded}{zhuoyuelyu.com/unbounded}} that begins with an opening scene and continues through two scenarios.

-For each example, we describe the interaction, explain the design rationale and the storyline (as in~\cite{maggipinto_diving_2025}) in the spirit of RtD, present the framework elements it was generated from, and outline the implementation.
-This structure follows a Research through Design~\cite{zimmerman_research_2007} exploration, where making and reflecting are intertwined.
-Please see the video (\href{https://www.zhuoyuelyu.com/unbounded}{{zhuoyuelyu.com/unbounded}}) for the full picture.
+We present the examples below.
+For each, we illustrate the interaction, reflect on the design rationale and narrative in the spirit of RtD, describe the framework elements it used, and detail the implementation.
+An overall reflection on the design process is provided in \Cref{sec:design-implementation}.